shandilyaaman/flutter_cadelab/README.md

 <b>A Flutter CodeLab</b>

-- Splash Screen in flutter
+- <a href='https://github.com/shandilyaaman/flutter_cadelab/blob/master/lib/splash.dart'>Splash Screen</a> in flutter
 - Dashboard for application
 - ListView in flutter
 - Tabview in flutter